magloire1/test/README.md

-#This is my first prject
+#This is my first project
-#This is the second prject
+#This is the second project